symverse-lab/V3/docs/citizen-protocol-spec.md

 ---

-## 11.2 Direct Citizen Transaction Type
+## 11.2 Citizen Runtime Operation Transaction

-Citizen runtime operations such as Nick, Referrer, and Link changes may be submitted as direct Citizen transactions.
+Nick, Referrer, and Link changes are **Citizen runtime operations**.

-When constructing such a transaction directly:
+They are submitted as ordinary blockchain transactions with a Citizen-specific transaction type.

+### 11.2.1 Transaction Type

+Every Citizen runtime operation transaction MUST use:

 ```text
 type = 11